johno/johnotander.github.io/_posts/2014-12-11-creating-an-emberjs-addon-with-the-ember-cli.md

 ### Implementing the component

 _Note:_ This post will gloss over components and how they work in Ember.
-If you'd like to diver deeper into Ember Components please visit: <http://emberjs.com/guides/components/>.
+If you'd like to dive deeper into Ember Components please visit: <http://emberjs.com/guides/components/>.

 Firstly, we will define a few properties: `text`, `typographer`, and `linkify`.
 These will be options